-- For the unit-linked liabilities no credit is taken for the present value of future charges expected to be earned. - For the reinsured unit-linked liabilities, the (best estimate) reinsurance recoverable asset makes no allowance for the expected reinsurance default.
+For the reinsured unit-linked liabilities, the (best estimate) reinsurance recoverable asset makes no allowance for the expected reinsurance default on materiality grounds.

 The methodology for calculating the risk margin is a simplification in line with Article 58 of the Level 2 Delegated Acts Method 1 described in the Level 3 Guidance on Technical Provisions.